CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Chapter 7

-2. Determine the differences between defined contribution and defined benefit plans recognizing the different types of plans and their effect on retirement benefits.
+2. Determine the differences between defined contribution and defined benefit plans recognizing the different types of plans and their retirement benefits.

 3. Identify Keogh Plans, traditional and Roth IRAs, and SIMPLE 401(k) plans by specifying their characteristics and determining how and when they may and may not be appropriate.